Talzaidman/rpi-esp01-serialconnection/README.md

 `sudo minicom -b 115200 -o -D /dev/serial0`

-in the minicom terminal, type AT commands followed by ctrl-m and then ctrl-j. you should get the OK reply, meaning that the ESP-01 got the command ant replied.
+in the minicom terminal, type AT commands followed by ctrl-m and then ctrl-j. you should get the OK reply, meaning that the ESP-01 got the command and replied.

+that's it. enjoy!